-What Is a Series LLC
+What Is a Series LLC: All You Need to Know

 Written by Ryan Duffy – Attorney, updated on

 A limited liability company (LLC) is one of the most popular business structures in the US.
 That’s a well-known fact.
-What you might not know is that there are other sub-types of LLCs.

 Based on the member count, there are single-member LLCs — with only one owner (member) — and multi-member LLCs.
 Also, depending on the management structure, an LLC can be member-managed or manager-managed.